Why palletize? The palletization of goods provides many benefits for supply chain operations.

 - Less risk of product damage

-- Reduced risk of worker injury
+- Reduced risk of worker repetitive stress injuries

-Moving beyond the question of whether or not to palletize, we extend the conversation into pallet selection options, and finding the best pallet system for a particular application.
+Moving beyond the question of whether or not to palletize, we extend the conversation into pallet selection options and finding the best pallet system for a particular application.